bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

 ---
-title: Partially signed bitcoin transactions (PSBTs)
+title: Partially signed bitcoin transactions
 shortname: psbt

 aliases:
   - BIP174
+  - PSBT

 ## Required.
 At least one category to which this topic belongs.
 See
 ## schema for options